squared9/Crime_Detection/README.md

 	pip install -r requirements.txt
 	source activate cd

-For training, Jupyter notebook (Crime Detection)[Crime_Detection.ipynb] is provided.
+For training, Jupyter notebook [Crime Detection](Crime_Detection.ipynb) is provided.
 You can run it by typing:

 	jupyter notebook Crime_Detection.ipynb

-There is an older notebook (Pose Detection)[Pose_Detection.ipynb] that demonstrates how to use Microsoft's state-of-art (01/2019) human pose detector, however without any tracking.
+There is an older notebook [Pose Detection](Pose_Detection.ipynb) that demonstrates how to use Microsoft's state-of-art (01/2019) human pose detector, however without any tracking.

 ## Disclaimer